naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

   say the least.

-  However, the process of experimentation has allowed me to discover practices that have increased my work productivity significantly.
-After reflecting on these new strategies, I realized many of these ideas have already been introduced to the programming community for decades, but for a variety of reasons, they've been written off as irrelevant or impractical.
+  However, the process of experimentation has allowed me to develop effective strategies for remote work.
+After reflecting on these new strategies, I realized many of the core ideas have already been introduced to the programming community for decades, but for a variety of reasons, they've been written off as irrelevant or impractical, even though they make more sense now than ever.
+Let's dig in.

-  But now, the confluence of factors that led to our massive societal shift have breathed new life into these software development approaches -- allowing them to shine in ways that seem unintuitive at first glance.
 category: productivity
 tags:
   - remote